-Volunteers: We have around 3,000 active volunteers representing all age groups who support the following areas: administration, hospitality, well-being and health, entertainment, skills learning, activities, resident friendship and our charity shops.
+Volunteers: We have around 2,300 active volunteers representing all age groups who support administration, hospitality, well-being and health, entertainment, skills learning, activities, resident friendship and our charity shops.

-Charity Shops: We operate around 60 ExtraCare Charity Shops.
+Charity Shops: We operate over 50 ExtraCare Charity Shops.
 Income from our Charity Shops is used to support the more vulnerable people within our Schemes and Villages.
 This is done through supporting the Enriched Opportunities Programme® (in addition to any funds raised), our care service, health and well-being projects and supporting our research programme.

 Affordability: Living with ExtraCare should be affordable for all, including those residents living in a rental home with only a minimum state pension.
 ExtraCare employs its own benefits team to help residents access their entitlements.
 In recent years, the Charity has found over £4m each year in benefits on behalf of residents living in its Villages and Schemes.
 The team finds up to £1.4m in unclaimed benefits amongst those residents moving into our new developments.

-Funding: We derive funding from a variety of sources including payments for our housing, care and support services, funding from statutory agencies, charity appeals, legacies and income from our Charity Shops.
-Surplus funds are used by the Charity to support residents' housing, health and well-being and to develop new Villages in response to significant national demand.
+Funding: We derive funding from a variety of sources including payments for our housing, care and support services, funding from statutory agencies, charity appeals, legacies and income from our charity shops.
+Surplus funds are used to support residents' housing, health and well-being and to develop new villages in response to significant national demand.

 Demand and Our Development Programme: Typically, each ExtraCare village has a waiting list of 200 places.
 Therefore, construction plans or proposals are in place to develop further villages across the Greater Midlands area.

 ExtraCare's five year plan to 2017 included a £200m development programme to complete five villages in Birmingham.
 The first, New Oscott Village, opened in 2010 and is now over-subscribed.
 Pannel Croft Village in the Newtown area of Birmingham opened in November 2012, Hagley Road Village opened in 2013 and Bournville Gardens opened in 2015.
 Our latest village at Longbridge opened in 2017.